-EDF in the UK
+EDF in the United Kingdom

-The data relating to the indicator "Intermediate-Level radioactive Waste" of nuclear activities of EDF in the UK, are founded on the inventory of radioactive waste produced during the year, established by the Nuclear Decommissioning Authority.
-This is an estimate of the annual volume of waste that will be considered and classified as Intermediate-Level radioactive Waste at the end-of-life of the nuclear generation sites.
+The data relating to the indicator "intermediate-level radioactive waste" of nuclear activities of EDF in the UK, are founded on the inventory of radioactive waste produced during the year, established by the Nuclear Decommissioning Authority.
+This is an estimate of the annual volume of waste that will be considered and classified as intermediate-level radioactive waste at the end-of-life of the nuclear generation sites.
 These estimates include packaging necessary to allow the transport of wastes off site.
-All of the Intermediate-Level radioactive Waste is temporarily stored at the nuclear generation sites.
+All of the intermediate-level radioactive waste is temporarily stored at the nuclear generation sites while waiting for a national decision on their final processing.
 An update of the national inventory was performed in 2019 and the inventory was published on the official site of the "UK Radioactive Waste Inventory".
-"Low Level radioactive Waste" includes desiccants that are sent for processing in the form of Intermediate-Level Waste in compliance with applicable regulations.
+"Low-level radioactive waste" includes desiccants that are sent for processing in the form of intermediate-level waste in compliance with applicable regulations.